Best audiophile headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best audiophile headphones you can buy in 2021.

 From all of our reviews, we choose the products to feature in our Best Buys.
 That's why if you take the plunge and buy one of the products recommended below, or on any other Best Buy page, you can be assured you're getting a What Hi-Fi? approved product.

 Put simply, these Grado over-ear headphones are a masterpiece.
 Even if their retro shell doesn't appeal, their gloriously-musical output almost certainly will.
-The open-backed design creates a clear, light sound with well-organised layers that deliver an energetic, rhythmical sound.
+The open-backed design creates a clear, light sound with well-organised layers that deliver an energetic, rhythmical performance.
 And while those 360-degree rotating ear-cups might look a little old fashioned, they're a delight to wear.
 They're not cheap but these outstanding cans are worth every penny.
 There's really only one downside: the open back cups do leak sound, so they're not ideal for use in the office.
 But then that would be overkill anyway, like using a Bentley to do the weekly shop.

-Closed back headphones can suffer with distortion issues, but that's not the case with the brilliant Sennheiser HD 820 headphones.
+Closed-back headphones can suffer with distortion issues, but that's not the case with the brilliant Sennheiser HD 820.
 Sennheiser has cunningly fixed that problem by using a combination of Gorilla Glass and sound-absorbing chambers to prevent sound waves bouncing back into the drivers.
 The result?
 A stunning level of agility and precision, impressive authority in the low frequencies and expertly-controlled bass.
 Of course, these over-ears are a serious investment.
 But if you're serious about music they'll transform your home listening experience.

-Beyerdynamic's Amirons aren't the kind of headphones that grab your attention on a short listen, but give them a bit of time and their impressive transparency and resolution is sure to please.
+Beyerdynamic's Amiron aren't the kind of headphones that grab your attention on a short listen, but give them a bit of time and their impressive transparency and resolution is sure to please.

 They're comfortable too, with nicely-judged earpads and sensible weight.
 You'll need a good quality source and recordings to hear them at their best though, so don't be tempted to skimp.